IN THIS ARTICLE

 - Tenants with overlapping private IPv4 address ranges are not currently supported.
 Use IPv6 address ranges, which do not overlap, or organize the IPv4 range in such a way that there is no overlap.

 - Qumulo supports only one default gateway.
 If you have multiple networks connecting to the storage network via different gateways, set static routes for those networks that cannot be routed through the default gateway until a separate gateway is supported for each configured network, combined with source-based routing.

 - Qumulo supports a fine-grained Role Based Access Control (RBAC) model where administrative permissions can be assigned to AD users or groups.
-Before configuring RBAC, keep in mind that this workflow may not be ideal if tenant users/admins require administrative control over certain functions of the system (e.g., configuring replication relationships or network settings).
+Before configuring RBAC, keep in mind that this workflow may not be ideal if tenant users or admins require administrative control over certain functions of the system (for example, configuring replication relationships or network settings).

-You should now be able to successfully configure a multi-tenant environment via the network, filesystem, or authentication layers on a Qumulo cluster
+You are able to successfully configure a multi-tenant environment via the network, filesystem, or authentication layers on a Qumulo cluster

 Like what you see?
 Share this article with your network!